GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/TC_basics.rst

 4. Spray the surface inside the BSC with Pre-Empt, wait one minute for decontamination, then wipe down the surface with 70% ethanol.
 Pre-empt can be sticky so “rinsing” with ethanol can help remove residue that accumulates over time.

 .. important::
-    Pre-Empt is required after BSL2+ work, and should otherwise be used at least once daily.
+    Pre-Empt is required after BSL2+ work, and should otherwise be used at least once daily by the last BSC user of the day.

 5. Pull the sash down and allow the UV light to run for one cycle (minimum 15 min).
 Following the UV cycle, BSL2+ trash can be removed and placed in the biohazard waste bin.
 6. Again, wipe the surfaces with Pre-Empt and ethanol following the removal of trash.